ASP.NET Web API (OWIN) Introduction

 The final project after each of the steps is also available in the Sample repository.
 You can find the final result for each step in the relevant folder inside the repository.

-web.config file in the seed project with the correct Domain and API Identifier for your API, e.g.
+web.config file in your project with the correct Domain and API Identifier for your API, e.g.

 The seed project contains both these NuGet packages, but if you are adding it to your own existing project you will only need to add the one which is relevant for your scenario.